Jbleezy/BO1-Reimagined/README.md

 * Add fast sprint recovery to Deadshot (when it becomes possible through game_mod)
 * Change type 100 reserve ammo to 180 unupgraded, 240 upgraded (from weapon file)
 * Deadshot: fix bug with fast ADS move speed where if you ADS right after reloading your move speed is temporarily faster than it should be
-* Fix bug with classic weapons where if the player cancels a reload animation the weapon keeps doing the reload animation
 * Fix zombie pathing on Five going to different floors
 * Make betties place correctly on Der Riese bridge and new collision
 * Fix fx inside top of Wunderwaffe on COTD
 * Get WaW weapon files of classic map weapons working
-* Get animator to make correct anims for classic map weapons
 * Upgraded Kar98k: 50 round clip, no reserve ammo
 * Moon: fix sliding sound keep playing when off object
 * DOA: add 1st person mode in settings